 While the College prefers that community members promptly report all crimes and other emergencies directly to Campus Police at 919-760-8888, we also recognize that some may prefer to report to other individuals or College offices.
 The Clery Act recognizes certain College officials and offices as Campus Security Authorities.
 The Act defines these individuals as an "official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, campus judicial proceedings, health services, title IX and athletics.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."
 CSAs are responsible for reporting crimes to the Campus Police Department, including crimes where the victim chooses to remain anonymous.
-Reports filed with CSAs are counted and disclosed in the Annual Security Report.
+Members of the community are helpful when they immediately report crimes or emergencies to the Campus Police and/or (Primary CSAs-as listed below).
+Reports filed with CSAs are assessed for issuing a Timely Warning Notice when necessary and counted and disclosed in the Annual Security Report.
 The following list includes some of the identified Campus Security Authorities at Meredith where crimes may be reported:

-Official Campus Address Phone Number Title IX, Human Resources 1st floor Park Center 919-760-8898 Dean of Students/Assistant Dean of Students/Honor Council Adviser 2nd floor Park Center 919-760-8521 Academic and Career Planning 2nd floor Park Center 919-760-8341 Office of Residence Life, including Director, RDs and RAs 2nd floor Park Center 919-760-8633 Office of Student Leadership and Service 2 nd floor Cate Center 919-760-8338 Health Services 1st floor Carroll Hall 919-760-8535 Counseling Center 2 nd floor Carroll Hall 919-760-8427 Campus Chaplain Jones Chapel 919-760-8347 Athletics Department Weatherspoon Gym 919-760-8205
+Official Campus Address Phone Number Title IX Coordinator, Human Resources Director 1st floor Park Center 919-760-8898 Dean of Students/Assistant Dean of Students/Honor Council Adviser 2nd floor Park Center 919-760-8521 Academic and Career Planning (Director and selected staff by Vice President of College Programs) 2nd floor Park Center 919-760-8341 Office of Residence Life, including Director, RDs and RAs 2nd floor Park Center 919-760-8633 Office of Student Leadership and Service (All faculty/staff advisors to registered/recognized student org.)
+2 nd floor Cate Center 919-760-8338 Health Services (Licensed professional staff) 1st floor Carroll Hall 919-760-8535 Athletic Department (All Coaches, directors, manages, and trainers Weatherspoon Gym 919-760-8205 Campus Police (All personnel) Campus Police/Security Building 919-760-8888 Athletics Department (All coaches, directors, managers, and trainers) Weatherspoon Gym 919-760-8205